AdobeDocs/experience-manager-learn.en/help/forms/adaptive-forms/choice-group-items-adding-dynamically-article.md

  AEM Forms 6.5 introduced the ability to add items dynamically to an Adaptive Forms choice group component such as CheckBox, Radio Button and Image List.

-[This capability is available live on Samples Server](https://forms.enablementadobe.com/content/samples/samples.html?query=0#collapse1).
-Search for Dynamic Checkbox items card and click on "Try It"

 You can add items using the visual editor as well as the code editor depending on your use case.